MichaelDasen/Portfolio/README.md

 2. Explore the source code in the "src" folder.
 3. Refer to the documentation in the "docs" folder for additional insights (if available).

+## Leetcode

+### Overview
+This folder contains several leetcode java projects Michael has completed, which can be accessed in this folder.
+The names of the projects are also there, so if there are any questions about the objective of these projects, simply refer to them on the leetcode website.

+### Getting Started
+To delve into Michael's Leetcode projects, follow these steps:
+1. Navigate to the "Leetcode" folder, then the "Leetcode Java" folder.
+2. Choose which leetcode project you wish to view.
+3. Access the JAVA file to view his code.

 Feel free to reach out to Michael Dasen for any inquiries or further information.
 Thank you for exploring his portfolio!